UO-CIS-322/UOCIS322.github.io/web-doc-structure/html+css+js-the-parts-of-a-web-page.md

 Relative sizes can be in percent \(e.g., make this text 125% the size of text in the surrounding block\), simple steps like "large" or "small" or "larger" or "smaller"\),  or in units based on the size of a character.
 Character based sizes are generally in "ex"  \(the height of the character x in the surrounding text\) or "em" \(the width of the character m in the surrounding text\).
 Character based sizing is especially useful for setting the size of an image or a "box" like a sidebar.
 For the size of characters in a text, usually we want to set a basic overall size for the whole page, and then make text sizes within the page relative to that base size.
 This makes it easy to consistently make all the text on a page a little larger or smaller.

 For example, we could make the Helvetica typeface in 12 point the main font for a page, but override the color \(but no other features\) of main headers.
-We could make a précis be larger than the
+We could make a précis larger relative to surrounding text, indent it, and use a different typeface to set it off:

 ```
 body { font-family: Helvetica, Arial, sans-serif;